naoty/Timepiece/README.md

 github "naoty/Timepiece"
 ```

-## Swift 2.0
+## tvOS support

-We provide the support for Swift 2.0 at `swift-2.0` branch.
+Timepiece supports tvOS at `tvOS` branch.
+This branch will be merged to `master` after Xcode 7.1 is released.

 ## Contribution